 Anvil, manufactured by Clarke, is used widely for mosquito control.
-At least twenty-six states - including Rhode Island - have used or purchased Anvil for mosquito control in recent years.10 Clarke stores and ships Anvil and some of its other pesticides in a type of plastic container called high density polyethylene ("HDPE").
-Clarke's HDPE containers are fluorinated in order to make them less permeable and reactive.11 EPA testing revealed that the fluorinated containers used to store Anvil contain eight different PFAS compounds - including one PFAS compound, PFOA, listed in Rhode Island's ground water quality standards12 - at levels ranging from 20-50 parts per billion.13
+At least twenty-six states - including Rhode Island - have used or purchased Anvil for mosquito control in recent years.
+10 Clarke stores and ships Anvil and some of its other pesticides in a type of plastic container called high density polyethylene ("HDPE").
+Clarke's HDPE containers are fluorinated in order to make them less permeable and reactive.
+11 EPA testing revealed that the fluorinated containers used to store Anvil contain eight different PFAS compounds - including one PFAS compound, PFOA, listed in Rhode Island's ground water quality standards - at levels ranging from 20-50 parts per billion.

-EPA's theory is that the PFAS are likely leaching from the fluorinated containers into the pesticide stored inside.14 If the fluorinated containers are the source of the PFAS in Anvil, this problem likely extends well beyond pesticides produced by Clarke.
-This could be a problem for hundreds or even thousands of pesticide products, as fluorination is a common treatment for pesticide packaging.15
+EPA's theory is that the PFAS are likely leaching from the fluorinated containers into the pesticide stored inside.
+14 If the fluorinated containers are the source of the PFAS in Anvil, this problem likely extends well beyond pesticides produced by Clarke.
+This could be a problem for hundreds or even thousands of pesticide products, as fluorination is a common treatment for pesticide packaging.

-Additional testing conducted by PEER has revealed PFAS contamination in the mosquito and tick control pesticide Mavrik Perimeter ("Mavrik"), manufactured by Zoecon, and the mosquito control pesticide Permanone 30-30 ("Permanone"), manufactured by Bayer Environmental
+Additional testing conducted by PEER has revealed PFAS contamination in the mosquito and tick control pesticide Mavrik Perimeter ("Mavrik"), manufactured by Zoecon, and the mosquito control pesticide Permanone 30-30 ("Permanone"), manufactured by Bayer Environmental will-change-packaging/ ("Fluorinated packaging is widely used by the agricultural industry for finished goods, including pesticides,' [Clarke] said.
+'The potential for PFAS chemistry from the fluorinated packaging to leach into finished goods was unknown to Clarke."").